ByssinosisCotton worker's lung; Cotton bract disease; Mill fever; Brown lung disease

 Those who are sensitive to the dust can have an asthma-like condition after being exposed.

-Symptoms will get worse at the beginning of the work week, and then improve while you are away from the workplace, or later in the work week.
+Symptoms are worse at the beginning of the work week and improve later in the week.
+Symptoms are also less severe when the person is away from the workplace.

 Exams and Tests

 Your health care provider will take a detailed medical history and ask you many questions to find out whether your symptoms relate to certain exposures or times of exposure.
 The provider will also do a physical exam, paying special attention to the lungs.

 The most important treatment is to stop being exposed to the dust.
 Reducing dust levels in the factory (by improving machinery or ventilation) will help prevent byssinosis.
 Some people may have to change jobs to avoid further exposure.

 Medicines used for asthma, such as bronchodilators, usually improve symptoms.
 Corticosteroid drugs may be prescribed in more severe cases.